 Try to bring out some consistent patterns in the experiences you’ve shared.
 Maybe it’s a strong character trait or personality tic in the groom that you want to warn his new bride about.

-- Get all guests to participate in a game.
-For example, have individual guests volunteer to explain why David and Lauren will have the best marriage ever.
-Best explanation — based on audience reaction — wins a prize.
+Get all guests to participate in a game.
+For example, have individual guests volunteer to explain why David and Lauren (the happy couple) will have the best marriage ever.
+The best explanation — based on audience reaction — wins a prize.

 Make your speech topical by referencing current events